-Welcome to FACADEORDINANCE.COM, an informational site maintained by Wiss, Janney, Elstner Associates, Inc. (WJE).
+Welcome to FacadeOrdinance.com, an informational site maintained by Wiss, Janney, Elstner Associates, Inc. (WJE).
 FacadeOrdinance.com contains general information regarding facade ordinances in various cities throughout the United States.
-It is intended for use by individuals seeking an introduction to facade ordinances.
+It's intended for use by anyone seeking an introduction to facade ordinances.

 What is a facade ordinance?

 A facade ordinance is a law passed by local authorities requiring the periodic inspection of certain building facades to help ensure public safety.

 Which cities have facade inspection ordinances?